mattcaron/misc_notes/install.xubuntu.24.04.md

          sudo chmod u+s `which wodim`

-  1. Add updated Kdenlive PPA
+  1. Install Kdenlive

-     The one in the base repos is too old.

-         sudo add-apt-repository ppa:kdenlive/kdenlive-stable
+     Hopefully, when the new Ubuntu LTS with Qt6/KDE6 is released, we can go back to using a native build, but until then, we'll have to live with a snap.
+See <https://ubuntuhandbook.org/index.php/2024/03/install-kdenlive-new-ppa/>.

-         sudo apt install kdenlive
+         sudo snap install kdenlive

   1. Add updated Audacity PPA